-Long-Term Quality Alliance (LTQA) is a community of organizations aimed at improving outcomes and quality of life for persons and their families who are managing functional limitations due to chronic health conditions.
+Long-Term Quality Alliance (LTQA) is a community of organizations aimed at improving outcomes and quality of life for persons who are managing functional limitations due to chronic health conditions, and their families.
 It draws member organizations from the full range of health care and social services delivery systems involved in provision, administration, innovation, policymaking, and advocacy for quality long-term services and supports (LTSS).

 Organizations come together in the Alliance to share knowledge and experience needed to advance development and continuous improvement of high-quality systems of integrated, person- and family-centered LTSS.
 The Alliance serves as a convener of disparate private-sector and governmental organizations, with an eye to identifying and resolving the most significant challenges and advancing the replication of successful models that demonstrate the potential for more widespread adoption of person-centered LTSS integration.

 Successful early intervention, targeted on the basis of functional limitations rather than health care needs, can be most effective at lowering costs and improving outcomes.
 Managing a system of coordinated medical care and social services based on an individual’s own goals and preferences can reduce the need for expensive medical care, lower overall care costs, and improve outcomes.

 To make the investment in social services and supports viable financially, however, the added costs of services have to be paired with the reduction in health care spending.
 Full integration of medical and non-medical services funded by a single capitated premium provides both the incentive and the tools to achieve substantial savings and improve quality of life for high-cost, high-need individuals.